 On March 27, 2020, the U.S. enacted the Coronavirus Aid, Relief, and Economic Security (CARES) Act to mitigate the economic impacts of the COVID-19 crisis.
-AIG does not expect the tax provisions of the CARES Act to have a material impact on AIG's U.S. federal tax liabilities.
+The tax provisions of the CARES Act have not had and are currently not expected to have a material impact on AIG's U.S. federal tax liabilities.